 On June 19, 2019, the Company announced an agreement with Geophysx, pursuant to which Geophysx agreed to acquire six of the Company's SEPLs including four of the SEPLs acquired from OZ Minerals and the Belvedere and Mount Royal SEPLs (see above).
-The Company retains a 100% interest in the Hungry Gully and Main Ridge SEPLs subject to Rodinia's 0.5% NSR (see above).
+The Company retains a 100% interest in the Hungry Gully and Main Ridge SEPLs.